Skip to main content

 • Version Control Integration: Easily works with popular version control systems like Git, ensuring smooth deployment workflows.

-• Scalability: Capable of handling increasing amounts of work in a capable manner or expanding to manage workload growth.
+• Scalability: Capable of handling increasing amounts of work or expanding to manage workload growth.

 • Multi-environment Support: Facilitates deployments across multiple environments like staging, testing, and production.